chi-collective/genparse/README.md

 ### 3. Run inference

-Use the setup object to generate text:
+Use the setup object to run SMC inference:

 ```python
 # The result is a ParticleApproximation object